maxxiimo/coding-design/chp1-information-architecting.md

       +container
       +susy-grid-background

-Using Susy to wireframe, at the end of our information architecting cycle, with our basic content and layouts in place, here's what we're left with across several different devices:
+Using Susy to wireframe, with our basic content and layouts in place, here's what we're left with across several different devices:
 <br>
 <br>
 ![][Multidevice]

-A complete wireframe, that is also responsive across multiple devices through [Susy breakpoints][].
+A complete wireframe, that is also responsive across multiple devices.
 Test it out here:

 - http://viewthought-0.herokuapp.com/

-Now all that we need to do is make our wireframes look pretty!
-We will tackle this head beginning with Chapter 2, "[Visual Design for the Nondesigner][Chapter 2]".
+Now all that we need to do is make our wireframe look pretty!
+We will tackle this head beginning in the next chapter; "[Visual Design for the Nondesigner][Chapter 2]".

 NOTE: As front end developers we oftentimes think in terms of boxes.
 Notice our wireframe is essentially a layout of different content boxes.
-As we move into design mode [in the next chapter][Chapter 2] we need to completely change how we use our brains.
+As we move into design mode in the next chapter we need to completely change how we use our brains.
 Just remember, less is more and KISS (Keep It Simple Stupid).

 [Manifesto Book]:      https://github.com/maxxiimo/the-front-end-manifesto/blob/master/TOC.md
 [Manifesto]:            https://github.com/maxxiimo/the-front-end-manifesto/blob/master/MANIFESTO.md#the-manifesto